martyn82/handbook/docs/_pages/tactics/security/detecting/intrusion-detection.md

 top: tactics
 grandparent: tactics-security
 parent: tactics-security-detecting
+excerpt: The detection of an attack is usually through an intrusion detection system.
 ---

 The detection of an attack is usually through an intrusion detection system.
 Such systems work by comparing network traffic patterns to a database.